Dow Plunges After Donald Trump ‘Orders’ U.S. Companies To Cease Doing Business With China

 — Bloomberg (@business) August 23, 2019

-Chief Investment Strategist at State Street Global Advisors Michael Arone defended Powell against criticism, telling CNBC that the chairman has to walk a “tightrope,” balancing between Wall Street, the issues created by the trade war with China, and a “very aggressive president.”
+Chief Investment Strategist at State Street Global Advisors Michael Arone defended Powell against criticism, telling CNBC that the chairman has to walk a “tightrope,” balancing between Wall Street, the issues created by the trade war with China and a “very aggressive president.”

-Trump’s attacks on Powell, China, and U.S. corporations doing business with the world’s second largest economy come amid widespread fears of recession.
+Trump’s attacks on Powell, China and U.S. corporations doing business with the world’s second largest economy come amid widespread fears of recession.

 As The Inquisitr reported, the yield curve inverted last week for the first time since 2007.
-Considered a reliable predictor of recession, the yield curve had inverted before each economic decline in the past 50 years.
+Considered a reliable predictor of recession, the yield curve has inverted before each economic decline in the past 50 years.

 U.S. "totally unprepared" to deal with recession warns Union Bank chief economist https://t.co/Rk9FckwtUo